javierclb/tutorials/editing_julia_packages.md

 ## Testing and Editing
 - The way to write packages (and code in general) is by writing tests.
 These will be automatically run on the package and can test
 - The tests go in the packages `/test` directory underneath the package.
 The default file `runtests.jl` will be run whenever `Pkg.test("PACKAGENAME")` is called, which in turn usually call the individual `.jl` files in the test folder
 - The best approach is to write code directly in a test file, and use `shift-enter` with each line in Juno.
-See [Using Juno for Interactive Test-Driven Julia Package Development](https://www.youtube.com/watch?v=i5iGVkI7XOI)
+Watch [Using Juno for Interactive Test-Driven Julia Package Development](https://www.youtube.com/watch?v=i5iGVkI7XOI) for a great workflow